 Lesson Study differs from traditional classroom practice in several ways.
 An analysis comparing the traditional classroom to a Lesson Study classroom is illustrated in the table below.

 ANALYSIS OF CLASSROOM PRACTICE

 Lesson Study provides a heightened level of educator training and support.
-Effective investment in teacher learning helps sustain student learning and teacher developemtn efforts; it also helps your district retain quality eductors.
+Effective investment in teacher learning helps sustain student learning and teacher development efforts; it also helps your district retain quality educators.

 Region One ESC Lesson StudyKelly Vanhee, AdministratorOffice of Curriculum, Instruction, and Assessment(956) 984-6151